mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

 !!! question "How can you use generic return types?[^1]"

-    Not possible.
-Have a look at MPS-22502.
+    No, it is not possible (MPS-22502).

-!!! question "Can you use a more specific return type while an overriding behavior method?"
+!!! question "Can you use a more specific return type while overriding a behavior method?"

     No, it is not possible (MPS-27720).

-!!! question "Can you use variable arguments (varArgs) in behaviour methods?"
+!!! question "Can you use variable arguments (varArgs) in behavior methods?"

     No, it is not possible (MPS-31056).

-!!! question "Can you enter a `throws` clause in behaviour methods?"
+!!! question "Can you enter a *throws* clause in behavior methods?"

     No, it is not possible (MPS-22306).